 - Wireless Network Policy

 The purpose of this policy is to establish a standard for the creation of strong passwords and the protection of those passwords across Franklin & Marshall (F&M).
+This policy also defines multifactor authentication requirements for accessing the College’s information resources.
 At their discretion, the College Information Technology Committee reserves the right to modify this policy at any point in time.